wp-plugins/event-registration/trunk/readme.txt

 = Support =

 I will be working on this to improve as I have a list of improvements I need right away, but I thought I would get it out there and see if others liked/could use it.  email questions or comments to consultant@avdude.com.

+Current update will invovle multiple registrations for different events at the same time.

 If you like the plugin and find it useful, your donations would also help me keep it going and improve it.
 You can donate and find online information at www.avdude.com/wp

 == Installation ==